Adopted on 20th June 1972

 - The Committee calls the General Assembly 90 days in advance by communicating simultaneously to its members a draft agenda.
 The members may submit proposals for inclusion on the agenda at least 60 days before the meeting.
 The Committee sends members of the General Assembly the final agenda at least 30 days in advance.

 - The Committee may call (or consult in writing) an extraordinary General Assembly.
 In that case, the agenda is sent to the members at least 30 days in advance.

-- The Committee may offer to suitable persons the title of Honorary President but this shall carry no rights to membership of the Executive Committee and no vote.
+- The Committee may offer to suitable persons the title of Immediate Past-President but this shall carry no rights to membership of the Executive Committee and no vote.

 - The Committee may at its discretion appoint a maximum of 3 Technical Advisors.
 Such appointments shall be for a fixed term, but shall carry no rights to attend meetings and no vote.

 - The Executive Committee meets, in principle, at least every year at the seat of the Association or in a town selected according to its convenience for the members or the fact it is most suitable for the study of the problems to be discussed.